wejs/we-plugin-github/README.md

-# we-plugin-github
+# We.js github plugin

-> We.js plugin to consuming Github API
+> We.js plugin to connect and consume github data with Github API

 # Requirements in your we.js project